ben-vaughan/strech/README.md

-Simple application to manage your stretching routine.
+> **Strech** <br>
+> Self-Development Project <br>
+> Python, FastAPI, SQLAlchemy, Alembic, PostgreSQL, Test-Driven Development

+#### Motivation
-Motivation is to build an CRUD API with FastAPI, SQLAlchemy, Postgres, and Docker.
+This application is a self-development project aimed to improve my skills in Python/TDD, and become more familiar with FastAPI, SQLAlchemy, and Alembic for production Python applications.

+#### Implementation